RutuKiwiQa/CoreGroovyTutorial/README.md

  ###### In groovy class and functions are not necessary, you can simply run your groovy script by writing your code using groovy script

 ## Download and Install Link
-  ###### Ensure sure you have java installed in your system, you can easily check java version in cmd using command
+  ###### Ensure you have java installed in your system, you can easily check java version in cmd using command
    ######  	Java -version

  ###### Go to http://groovy-lang.org/download.html